ota-meshi/eslint-plugin-regexp/docs/rules/simplify-set-operations.md

 ### How does this rule work?

-This rule attempts to reduce complements in the ways listed below:
+This rule attempts to simplify set operations in the ways listed below:

 #### De Morgan's laws